Hormone-Free Milk in Demand

 SZWEDA JORDAN: But the cooperative can't guarantee how much farmers will earn when they switch.
 Wydell is afraid if he doesn't sign, the coop would pay the less for the milk he's producing now.

 WYDELL: If I did that, I'd be out of business.
 I couldn't do that.
 So they're going to force you into signing these affidavits.

-Monsanto's Mike Lormor(ph) denies that.
+SZWEDA JORDAN: Monsanto's Mike Lormor(ph) denies that.

 SZWEDA JORDAN: RBST is banned in Japan, Canada and the European Union.
 Here in the U.S., the vast majority of customers are comfortable drinking milk with the hormone.
 Milk (unintelligible) RBST-free now makes up about 4 percent of the milk market.
 At a Pittsburgh Whole Foods grocery, Troy Jones(ph) is picking up some organic Half and Half for his coffee.
 Jones isn't sure whether hormones are safe, but he'd still rather not take the chance.

 SZWEDA JORDAN: For NPR News, I'm Jennifer Szweda Jordan.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.